Carina-P/ms3-best-books/TESTS.md

     - Book/S written by August Strindberg is found there.
 Or message that book is not present in site.

-Testing use case US_002: As a user I want to see detailed information about a book.
+Testing use case US_002, As a user I want to see detailed information about a book:

 **TC_005** See detailed information about a book
 - How to test:
     - Go to list of most popular books